 Add summer sausage mix.
-We use Excalibur Summer Sausage seasoning mix (product code 0300010 available from Alaska Butcher Supply or Amazon.)
+We use Excalibur Summer Sausage seasoning mix (product code 0300010 available from Alaska Butcher Supply.)
 This seasoning weighs 1.4375 lbs and is supposed to mix with 25 lbs of meat.
 However, to reduce salt, we prefer to add it to 33 lbs of meat which doesn't seem to compromise the taste.

 Add 1 to 1.5 pounds of grated cheese (optional).

 Add the desired amount of jalapenos (optional).
 We add 1 pint of jalapenos to 33 lbs of meat.
 Add more if you like it hot.

 Mix all of the above.

 Mix Excalibur Sure Cure (1 oz. net weight which comes with the seasoning) with 16 ounces of cold water.
 Then add this to the meat, mixing everything well.

 Add another 16 ozs. of cold water and mix again.
 (Note: Total of 1 quart of cold water has now been added to the meat).